epfl-lasa/autonomous_furniture/README.md

 if not ROS2 will fail to build and through mising package errors.

 ### ROS2 Setup
 For the 3D visualization to work properly, a working version of ROS2 is needed.
-It has been tested on foxy and galactic.
+It has been tested on foxy, galactic, and humble.
+The required python version is 3.10, so in case you decide not to use humble, you will need to install foxy or galactic from source defining a python version >=3.10.
 With the basic version of ROS2 there are a few missing packages needed to properly run the code.
 First install rosdep:
 ```shell
 sudo apt install python3-rosdep2
 rosdep update
 ```
-Install colcon:
-https://colcon.readthedocs.io/en/released/user/installation.html
+Install colcon tu build the environment: https://colcon.readthedocs.io/en/released/user/installation.html

 Add the remaining missing packages.